North American Numbering Plan: Toll charges

 Telephone calls between countries and territories of the NANP are not typically charged at domestic rates.
 For example, most long-distance plans may charge a California subscriber a higher rate for a call to British Columbia than for a call to New York, even though both destinations are within the NANP.
 Similarly, calls from Bermuda to U.S. destinations incur international rates.
 Even toll-free numbers may incur charges to callers.
 This is because many of the island nations implemented a plan of subsidizing the cost of local telephone services by directly charging higher pricing levies on international long-distance services.

-Because of these higher fees, scams had taken advantage of customers' unfamiliarity with pricing structure to call the legacy regional area code 809.
+Because of these higher fees, scams had taken advantage of customers' unfamiliarity with pricing to call the legacy regional area code 809.
 Some scams lured customers from the United States and Canada into placing expensive calls to the Caribbean, by representing area code 809 as a regular domestic, low-cost, or toll-free call.
 The split of 809 (which formerly served all of the Caribbean NANP points) into multiple new area codes created many new, unfamiliar prefixes which could be mistaken for U.S. or Canada domestic area codes but carried high tariffs.
 In various island nations, premium exchanges such as +1-876-HOT-, +1-876-WET- or +1-876-SEX- (where 876 is Jamaica) became a means to circumvent consumer-protection laws governing area code 900 or similar U.S.-domestic premium numbers.

-The occurrence of these scams has been on the decline, with many of the Cable and Wireless service monopolies being opened up to competition, hence lowering rates.
+The occurrence of these scams has been decreasing, with many of the Cable and Wireless service monopolies being opened to competition, hence decreasing rates.
 Additionally, many Caribbean territories have implemented local government agencies to regulate telecommunications rates of providers.

 Countries and territories

 Of all states or territories, the U.S. state of California has the largest number of area codes assigned, followed by Texas, Florida and New York, while most countries of the Caribbean use only one.
 Many Caribbean codes were assigned based on alphabetic abbreviations of the territory name, as indicated in the third column of the following table (Letter code).
 This follows the traditional letter assignments on telephone dials.
 For some Pacific islands, the NANPA area code is the same as the country code that was discontinued upon membership in the NANP.

-Membership in the NANP brings significant advantages for countries in the vicinity of the United States and Canada, which usually are already the top dialing destinations.
-Both countries also originate most of the tourism business for the Caribbean.
-This is enhanced by the integration from sharing the same dialing procedures, without international access codes, and the toll-free number system of the NANP, as businesses in all member countries are eligible to participate.
+While the United States and Canada generate substantial amounts of the tourists for the Caribbean, and are usually among the main international dialing destinations, most of the Caribbean was incorporated because companies such as Contel acquired Caribbean telecom systems following political independence from the United Kingdom.

+Membership in the NANP still allows visitors between these countries to use familiar dialing procedures without international access codes.

+Although NANP allows businesses within the member country to use the toll-free number system, most toll-free numbers to the United States and Canada remain barred from in the Caribbean unless paid as a toll call.